 As the following image shows, the final focus point is as expected.
 The electronic focuser can move both sides of focus when determining the best focus point.
 In practice, I can instruct the ASIAIR to initiate focusing before each new image series or at whatever interval I choose.

 Before I leave the "Hardware" section of this article, I want to say a few words about a problem I had when I first started using my system.
 The first couple of nights ended in frustration—because I could not focus on the stars.
-I even though about returning my camera thinking it was defective.
+I even thought about returning my camera thinking it was defective.
 In one of Peter's videos, I saw that he tested his system by imaging during the day.
 I decided to try the same thing.

 The very next day, I mounted my guidescope on an old tripod along with the ASIAIR and carried it to the backyard.
 I powered everything up, optioned the guidescope to be the main camera, and began to preview short images.
 I aimed the 'scope at some distant trees and screwed the lens out.
 Then, ever so slowly, I screwed the lens back in.
 Finally, the preview images showed the trees in sharp focus.
 When the stars came out, and after final small adjustments, I was able to use the guidescope to take some of my first images.
 The star images were not great, especially with no tracking or guiding, but would do very well for guiding.
 I live in a bortel 4.5-5 area and I was amazed at how many stars the camera was capturing that I could not otherwise see.
 I locked the lens in place and called it a successful night.
 The images below show the tripod setup and my first image through the guidescope.